Bangsamoro: Relation to the central government

-The BOL provides that BARMM "shall remain an integral and inseparable part of the national territory of the Republic."
+The Bangsamoro Organic Law provides that BARMM "shall remain an integral and inseparable part of the national territory of the Republic."
 The Philippine president exercises general supervision over the regional chief minister.
-The regional government has fiscal autonomy or the power to create its own sources of revenues and to levy taxes, fees, and charges, subject to Constitutional provisions and the provisions of No. 11054.
+The regional government has fiscal autonomy or the power to create its own sources of revenues and to levy taxes, fees, and charges, subject to Constitutional provisions and the provisions of Republic Act 11054.
 The regional government has to gain approval from the central government's Department of Finance to receive donations and grants from foreign entities.